neuromorphicsystems/aedat/README.md

 This library requires [Python 3.x](https://www.python.org), x >= 5, and [NumPy](https://numpy.org).
 This guide assumes that they are installed on your machine.

+Note for Windows users: this library requires the x86-64 version of Python.
+You can download it here: https://www.python.org/downloads/windows/ (the default installer contains the x86 version).

 A Rust compiling toolchain is required during the installation (but can be removed afterwards).

 ## Linux